kontur/fontsampler-wordpress-plugin/readme.txt

 6. This is how you include a Fontsampler in a page or post: Simply add the shortcode for the created Fontsampler to your text

 == Changelog ==

+= 0.4.13 =
+* FIX: Fixed an issue that prevented CSS files from being re-written with changed settings
+* FIX: Fixed an issue preventing a cross site request forgery with WP's check_ajax_referer method

 = 0.4.12 =
 * FIX: Minor fix to the loaded default CSS for the Fontsampler